2001 Omsk An-70 crash: Consequences

 The aircraft was repaired for approximately $3 million and made its first flight after the catastrophe on 5 June of the same year.
 On 7 June 2001, the repaired An-70 made a successful appearance at the VVTV-2001 armaments expo in Omsk.

-Previously in early May An-70 developers announced that the aircraft will be presented at the 2001 Paris Air Show, but after the VVTV-2001 show in Omsk, France excluded the An-70 from the air show citing the aircraft's alleged poor safety record.
+Previously, in early May, An-70 developers announced that the aircraft would be presented at the 2001 Paris Air Show, but after the VVTV-2001 show in Omsk, France excluded the An-70 from the air show citing the aircraft's alleged poor safety record.

 The engine/propeller problems were compounded on the pages of Russian newspapers by the existing problems in relations between Russia and Ukraine.
 Much of this negative publicity was instigated by competitors of Antonov, specifically ZMKB "Progress" and OAO Motor-Sich in Russia and in the West.
 In reality, however, Ukrainian engine designers and manufacturers had little to do with the cause of the accident.
 The faulty propeller hub pitch mechanism was manufactured in Russia.